-Apple cider vinegar is my new obsession.
-I recently began taking apple cider vinegar shots a few times a day for a quick and effective energy burst.
-However, I've since discovered so many other useful ways to incorporate apple cider vinegar (ACV) into my daily routine.
+Apple cider vinegar (ACV) is my new obsession.
+I recently began taking ACV shots a few times a day for a quick and effective energy burst.
+However, I've since discovered so many other useful ways to incorporate ACV into my daily routine.

 It's effective for pretty much anything — your skin, your hair, your house, and even your pets can benefit from its qualities.
-Raw, organic, unfiltered and unpasteurized, apple cider vinegar is so much more than a salad dressing!
+Raw, organic, unfiltered, and unpasteurized, ACV is so much more than a salad dressing!

 It's made from apple juice and is fermented to hard apple cider.
 It's then fermented a second time to become apple cider vinegar.
 By using ACV in lieu of other products, we instantly decrease the consumption of unnatural chemicals in our homes and daily lives.

 Apple cider vinegar can be used as a rinse for your hair after shampooing, and it will boost your hair's body and shine.
 I recommend recycling an old shampoo bottle, then filling it with ½ tablespoon of ACV and 1 cup of cold water.
 Pour the solution through your hair after shampooing.
 Do this several times a week for dramatic results.

 3. Natural ACV regulates the pH of your skin.

 Dilute ACV with two parts water, and spread the concoction over your face with a cotton ball to replace your current toner.
 You can do this at night after washing, and in the morning before you apply your moisturizer.
 A dab of ACV can also be left on the skin overnight to fade age spots or acne scars.